dpvtank/Balzac/_posts/2020-06-29-reimagining-linkedin.md

 LinkedIn currently favors you to have one job title, present one idea of who you are.
 You optimize your headline, your description, and your education, work experiences, and certificates to align with one thing.
 LinkedIn experts tell you to build this one-dimensional profile as well if you want to “network” well and get hired.
 It is about optimizing for keywords.
 As a result, you are stuck in a tricky position to build a strong profile about what you’ve done.

-The Future of Work (and even the present) is where people will have multiple job titles, different functions, different roles altogether.
+The Future of Work (and even the present) is where people will have many job titles, different functions, different roles altogether.
 It requires that you be able to present a multi-dimensional picture of who you are to different people.
 You shouldn’t have to be just a marketing, or a sales, or a developer, or a strategy person.
 You want the ability to present yourself fully.
 LinkedIn doesn’t have this yet.

 LinkedIn currently favors chronological professional experiences over anything else.
 But in the future of work, your personal, volunteer, side gig, side projects, and businesses will be just as relevant.
 The chronology will be less critical.
 LinkedIn doesn’t allow you to portray this accurately.